LeoBogod22/license-plate-recognition/README.md

 # license plate recognition

-# VEHICLE RECOGNITION , LICENSE PLATE , MAKE , YEAR AND MORE!
+# VEHICLE RECOGNITION , LICENSE PLATE , Brand , YEAR AND MORE!
 This  project focuses on "Vechicle recognition , using opencv , skit image  using  openalpr API

 ---